Estimation of Optimal Individualized Treatment Rules Using a Covariate-Specific Treatment Effect Curve with High-dimensional Covariates: Treatment Selection via Confidence Bands

 \section{Treatment Selection via Confidence Bands}

 In this section, attention is focused on making individualized treatment decision rule for patients.
-We provide an example to illustrate how to select the optimal treatment based on CSTE curve and its confidence bands.
+We provide an example to illustrate how to select the optimal treatment based on the CSTE curve and its SCBs.
 The goal of treatment selection is to find which group of patients will benefit from new treatment based on their covariates.
 By the definition of CSTE curve, if we assume that the outcome of interest is death, the CSTE curve is the odds ratio of the treatment effect in reducing the probability of death.
 That is, a positive ${\mathrm{CSTE}}(X)$ value means that the patients will not benefit from new treatment since they may have a higher death rate than patients who receive old treatment.
-We define the cutoff points as the places where the upper and lower confidence intervals equal to 0, i.e.
+We define the cutoff points as the places where the upper and lower confidence bands equal to 0.
 Based on these cutoff points, we are able to identify the regions with the positive and negative values of ${\mathrm{CSTE}}(X)$, respectively, so that it will guide us to select the best treatment for a future patient.
-To summarize, this treatment selection method consists of the following steps: \begin{step} Estimate CSTE curve $\hat g_1(X^{\top}\hat\beta_1)$ and the corresponding confidence bands. \end{step} \begin{step} Identify the cutoff points and the regions of positive and negative values for $\hat g_1(X^{\top}\hat\beta_1)$. \end{step} \begin{step} Select optimal treatment for a new patient based on the values of its baseline covariates. \end{step}
+To summarize, this treatment selection method consists of the following steps: \begin{step} Use the existing dataset to obtain the SBK estimator $\widehat{g} _{1,sbk}(x^{\top }\widehat{\beta }_{1})$ of the CSTE curve and the corresponding SCBs $\widehat{g} _{1,sbk}(x^{\top }\widehat{\beta }_{1})\pm \sigma _{n}(x^{\top }\widehat{ \beta }_{1})Q_{h}(\alpha )$ at a given confidence level $100(1-\alpha)\%$. \end{step} \begin{step} Identify the cutoff points for $x^{\top }\widehat{\beta }_{1}$ and the regions of positive and negative values of the constructed SCBs, as illustrated in Figure \ref{example}. \end{step} \begin{step} For a new patient, we first calculate $\tilde{x}^{\top }\widehat{\beta }_{1}$, where $\tilde{x}$ is the observed value of the covariates for this new patient.
+Then we make treatment recommendation for this patient based on what region the value of $x^{\top }\widehat{\beta }$ falls into.